Ada Beans

 Datasets

-package implements the Dataset
+The Datasets package implements the Dataset list bean which

 defines a set of objects organized in rows and columns.
 The Dataset

-interface and allows to iterate over its rows.
+implements the List_Bean interface and allows to iterate over its rows.

-instance and allows to access each column value.
+Each row defines a Bean instance and allows to access each column value.

 Each column is associated with a unique name.
-The row Bean
+The row Bean allows to

 get or set the column by using the column name.